Beee4life/acf-city-selector/README.md

 The explanation on how to do this, can be found on the first tab/sheet of the excel file.

-There will be several country packages (csv files) available (soon), especially for this plugin.
+There are a few country packages (csv files) available.
 These packages can be imported as is.
-These will be made available soon, through the [ACFCS website](https://acfcs.berryplasman.com).
+These are available through the [ACFCS website](https://acfcs.berryplasman.com).

 <a name="actions"></a>
 ### Actions